smallriver0316/algorithm-collections/Tree/README.md

 Unbalanced Tree
 ```

-This algorithm calculates the height of tree with recursive processing.
+This algorithm calculates the height of tree with recursion.
 It takes performance cost of O(N) and spatial cost of O(H).
 N is number of nodes, H is height of tree.